yilmazhuseyin/yilmazhuseyin/README.md

 [Our Planet Earth](https://apps.apple.com/us/app/our-planet-earth/id1487801420)

 Also it's great to be back in school too!
-Currently, my "Associate of Science - Computer Programming" be under way.
+Currently, my "Associate of Science - Computer Programming" education be under way.

 Always interested in hearing from former colleagues, managers, or just interesting creative people, so feel free to contact me if you'd like to connect!